 Optional 1" and 2" pleated filters are available and can be used in this unit.
+1" or 2" filter clips can be purchased, and will need to be used accordingly.
 Changing filter thickness and type can change static pressure.
-Contact the local Sales Representative for the correct filter upgrade specification and availability.
+Contact the local Sales Representative for the correct filter upgrade specification, filter clips, and availability.